-When I pray with a group of people with various conditions, I try to select someone to heal first who’s healing can be verified immediately, without medical testing.
+When I pray with a group of people with various conditions, I try to select someone to heal first whose healing can be verified immediately, without medical testing.
 One healing miracle at the beginning encourages everyone else who needs healing.

 The best candidates to start with are people with orthopedic injuries like sprains, fractures, torn ligaments, torn cartilage, etc. Chronic back pain is a common complaint for many people.
-These injuries are usually painful and they limit range of motion.
-When healing manifests, the pain disappears and range of motion returns.
+These injuries are usually painful and limit range of motion.
+When healing manifests, the pain disappears and normal range of motion returns.
 The miracle can be verified immediately, without testing.

 I wanted Frank to be healed, but I thought that if he saw his wife healed first, it would encourage him.
 So I asked if she wanted to be healed and she said yes.

 I prayed over her knee a few times and had her stand up.
 What happened next was a shocker to me.
 I could see that she was standing slightly tilted to one side.
-With a stunned look on her face she asked why she couldn’t stand up straight.
+With a stunned look on her face, she asked why she couldn’t stand up straight.
 She said it felt like one of her legs was too long.
 She took off the shoe on her right foot and removed a heel lift then put her shoe back on and said, “Oh my God, I think my short leg just got longer.
 I don’t need my heel lift anymore!”

 She got down on the floor and sat on her legs with her knees bent.
 She leaned as hard as she could on the right knee but couldn’t make the pain return.
 She was healed and overjoyed.